 In Norway, a hybrid between Great Snipe (G. media) and Common Snipe (G. gallinago) was described, based on behaviour, morphology and genetic data (Höglund et al., 2015).

 One study gives a morphological description of a Northern Jacana (J. spinosa) x Wattled Jacana (J. jacana) hybrid (Betts, 1973).
-A study of the Panamanian hybrid zone between both species revealed introgression from J. jacana into J. spinosa (Miller et al., 2014b).
-Also, the complete mitochondrial genome of both species is known (Miller et al., 2014a).
+A study of the Panamanian hybrid zone between both species revealed introgression from J. jacana into J. spinosa (Miller et al., 2014).
+Moreover, female body mass, a trait involved in competition between females, has introgressed from Northern into Wattled Jacana (Lipshutz et al., 2019).

 Hybridization is widespread among gulls (Lönnberg, 1919; Smith, 1966).
 Due to the high frequency of hybridization and the rapid speciation in this bird group, they are genetically closely related (Snell, 1991a), which hampers the construction of phylogenetic trees (Crochet et al., 2003; Crochet, Lebreton & Bonhomme, 2002; Sonsthagen et al., 2016) and leads to the lack of a genetic population structure (Sonsthagen et al., 2012).
 Gulls were once seen as a classical example of a ring species, but this has been proven incorrect (Liebers, de Knijff & Helbig, 2004).